dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 Style
    Define the visual style of the asset.

-   :Realistic: photo realistic model
+   :Realistic: Photo-realistic model
-   :Painterly: hand painted with visible strokes
+   :Painterly: Hand-painted with visible strokes
-   :Mostly: for games
+   :Mostly: For games
-   :Lowpoly art: do not mix up with polycount!
+   :Low-poly art: Do not mix up with poly count!
    :Anime: Anime style
-   :2D Vector: 2D Vector
+   :2D Vector: 2D vector graphics
    :3D graphics: 3D graphics
    :Other: Other style
    :Any: Any style

 .. _bpy.objects.blenderkit.production_level:

-Production level
+Production Level
-   Production state of the asset. also template should be actually finished, just the nature of it can be a template, like a thumbnailer scene, finished mesh topology as start for modelling or similar:
+   Production state of the asset.
+Also template should be actually finished, just the nature of it can be a template, like a thumbnail scene, finished mesh topology as start for modeling or similar:

    :Finished:
-      For public database, the asset should always be render-ready.
+      For public database, the asset should always be ready for rendering.
-      Assets without materials aren’t accepted into the public database.
+      Assets without materials aren't accepted into the public database.
    :Template:
       Templates are models that have general usability, and have clear description of how the asset is supposed to work.
 An example can be a beverage can with a prepared texture slot.